 - Egg production will reduce or cease entirely

-Fast panting sets off a chain reaction.
+Fast panting sets off a dangerous chain reaction.
 It changes the chemical composition in the body and respiratory system which in turn puts pressure on organs such as the brain and kidneys.

 The Solution to heat stress in chickens

-Electrolytes are extremely important to supplement in the water to assist the birds with replacing lost vital salts.
+Electrolytes are extremely important to supplement in the water when the temperature gets over 22C to assist the birds with replacing lost vital salts.
 A poultry supplement such as “Solulyte” which is designed to combat heat stress is essential.
 It is wise to have this on standby for the summer.
 I have linked to a website, but there are many suppliers who do the same product with varying sizes etc. Supplementing with Solulyte will save the life and health of your chickens during prolonged heatwave situations.
 Alternatively you can Google a recipe for poultry electrolytes for a home-made fix.
 You may need to keep the bird cool and encourage them to drink by dipping their beak.
 Neurological or collapse symptoms will mean they are confused and maybe unresponsive so they need assistance to drink.